pranav-kural/ledaa-chat-interface/README.md

 # LEDAA Chat Interface

-LEDAA project is about building a conversational AI assistant for [FRAGMENT's toolkit (API)](https://fragment.dev/docs).
+LEDAA project is about building a conversational AI assistant for [FRAGMENT (documentation)](https://fragment.dev/docs).
 Towards this purpose, the **LEDAA Chat Interface** is a web-based conversational interface that allows users to interact with the LEDAA conversational AI assistant.

-This project demonstrates a <strong>conversational AI</strong> assistant that can help answer queries related to [Fragement&apos;s toolkit (API)](https://fragment.dev/docs).
+This project demonstrates a <strong>conversational AI</strong> assistant that can help answer queries related to [FRAGMENT (documentation)](https://fragment.dev/docs).

 Main priority for this prototype is to demonstrate an AI assistant for FRAGMENT&apos; documentation and to present a <strong> Retrieval Augmented Generation (RAG)</strong>-based pipeline and workflow with automation for handling source data updates to ensure AI assistant can answer user queries related to the documentation <strong>effectively</strong> and <strong>accurately</strong>.